Two generations Close up shot of grandmother opened her palm to a small granddaughters hand

 • The child has a mental or physical disability which existed prior to their 19th birthday

-• Any other exceptional circumstance which would require child support extension, subject to court review
+• Any other exceptional circumstance that would require child support extension, subject to court review

 Any and all child support orders legally must terminate when the child reaches the age of 23, without exception.
 Support agreements can still be made after this age, but will not be considered child support.